On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory

-We obtain from this setup two core results; first, at the classical level, the unified theory on the real slice is equivalent to the standard system of general relativity plus Yang–Mills with the same matter content \cite{WaldGR,YangMills1954}.
-The conservation laws and Bianchi identities arise as a single Noether identity associated with diffeomorphism and internal gauge invariance~ \cite{NoetherTrans,Trautman1979}.
-Second, at the level of formal path integrals, integrating out the auxiliary two–form reduces the functional measure to that of the standard theory, indicating that no additional propagating modes or counterterms are introduced by the holomorphic packaging~\cite{BRST1976, DeWitt1965,Vassilevich2003}.
-We are explicit about the status of this second statement, as it follows established physics practice but is not presented as a measure–theoretic proof.
+We obtain from this setup two core results first, at~the classical level, the~unified theory on the real slice is equivalent to the standard system of general relativity plus Yang--Mills with the same matter content~\cite{WaldGR,YangMills1954}.
+The~conservation laws and Bianchi identities arise as a single Noether identity associated with diffeomorphism and internal gauge invariance~\cite{NoetherTrans,Trautman1979}.
+Second, at~the level of formal path integrals, integrating out the auxiliary two–form reduces the functional measure to that of the standard theory, indicating that no additional propagating modes or counterterms are introduced by the holomorphic packaging~\cite{BRST1976, DeWitt1965,Vassilevich2003}.
+We are explicit about the status of this second statement, as~it follows established physics practice but is not presented as a measure–theoretic~proof.

-Beyond demonstrating equivalence, the paper advances two structural claims.
-The first is a minimality statement that if one insists on diffeomorphism– and gauge–natural, second–order dynamics built from the unified geometric data, the Einstein–Hilbert and Yang–Mills terms are singled out up to boundary and topological contributions \cite{WaldGR,Nakahara}.
-The second is an internal–group constraint, the holomorphic and Yang–Mills structure, together with chirality and charge integrality, points toward a unitary internal group with the minimal viable choice breaking to the Standard Model on the real slice \cite{GeorgiGlashow1974, Slansky1981,Bardeen1969}.
+Beyond demonstrating equivalence, this~paper advances two structural claims.
+The~first is a minimality statement that if one insists on diffeomorphism- and gauge-natural, second-order dynamics built from the unified geometric data, the~Einstein–Hilbert and Yang--Mills terms are singled out up to boundary and topological contributions~\cite{WaldGR,Nakahara}.
+The~second is an internal-group constraint; the~holomorphic and Yang--Mills structure, together with chirality and charge integrality, points toward a unitary internal group with the minimal viable choice breaking to the Standard Model on the real slice~\cite{GeorgiGlashow1974, Slansky1981,Bardeen1969}.